lddunke15/IT360-Group-Project/README.md

 - Week 7-9: Implement AI (We are not yet exactly sure how we will be doing this)
 - Week 10-12: Finish up the project and report

+## Update
+ - There is a script that runs a login type bones.
+That login script needs:
+ - - Admin Strength
+   - attempt to track IP not type it in OR Store the IP of the user within the user profile
+   - AI Integration
+   - Log tools?